 What is Cost Management?

-Cost Management includes processes required to complete the project within the approved budget.
+It includes processes required to complete the project within the approved budget.
 With its processes, this knowledge area aims to determine the required budget to complete the project and then aims to monitor and control the project costs to meet the determined budget.

 The major output of this knowledge area is Project Budget.
 After the project scope is clear and project activities are determined, each project deliverable and each project activity will have an associated cost.
 Because, project resources will perform activities, and they have some costs to projects such as expenses, salary etc. And there will be tools, materials or equipment that need to be used during the project as well.
 These will require a budget as well.

-Cost management knowledge area primarily concerns with the cost of resources needed to complete the project activities.
+This knowledge area primarily concerns with the cost of resources needed to complete the project activities.
 After the budget is determined, cost management will keep on measuring and monitoring the cost performance of the project to meet the agreed budget.

 Cost Management has 4 processes, three of these processes belong to planning process group, and on of them belongs to monitoring and controlling process group.
 These processes are: